gsoft-inc/wl-squide/docs/guides/migrate-to-firefly-v9.md

 ### Root error boundary

-When migrating the `AppRouter` component, don't forget to nest the `RootErrorBoundary` component under the `AppRouter` component's render function.
+When transitioning to the new `AppRouter` component, make sure to nest the `RootErrorBoundary` component within the `AppRouter` component's render function.

 Before: